flyingGH/prescan-sim-demo/README.md

     - **`rviz`:** this launches a pre-configured RViZ session for debugging.
 This flas is only available when used with a `sim` environment due to F1tenth's lack of a display.
 However, you can separately run this node in another local linux computer  as shown in step 4.
 Default is `true`.

 ### Run Experiment: Host Side
 - Under directory `prescan\examples\PrescanDemoAMC`, run the `main.m` script, allowing the prompted folder changes.
 This should also start the Prescan Viewer.
-There might be a dialog prompting reminding the usage of integrated graphic card, for which you need to click it out.
+There might be a dialog prompting reminding the usage of the integrated graphic card, for which you need to click it out.
-- Running the script may take several minutes to render and update models.
-Ultimately, the Prescan Viewer should start rendering the simulation; You will see a vehicle waiting in front of the red traffic light.
+- Running the script may take several minutes to render and update models, especially for the first time.
+Successive rendering may be faster given existing files.
+- Ultimately, the Prescan Viewer should start rendering the simulation; You will see a vehicle waiting in front of the red traffic light.
 After a while, when the traffic light turns green, the car will continue to move.
 The simulation looks like this:

     ![Demonstration of the F1TENTH Car System](docs/gifs/sim.gif)

+- **Note**: if the rendering takes too long, the demo may fail.
+In this case, just kill the MATLAB simulation progress and the ROS node, and restart the experiment.

 ### Debugging in ROS